GurpreetSingh2601/4640-trfrm1/README.md

 Step 1:

-To connect to digital ocean account we need an API token which should be available as a variable to use it in our droplet configuration.
+To connect to your digital ocean account we need an API token which should be available as a variable to use it in our droplet configuration.

 We will start by creating a .env file which contains token in the following format: